What is acute back pain?

-If the pain is starting to get less intense, or you are not able to stay in bed, you might try perform simple exercise which will help to bring nutrients to intervertebral disc and help to speed up its regeneration.
-Just simply sit on the chair, clinch your fists and place them next to your hips.
-By transferring your bodyweight into the arm, slowly lift your bottom from the chair.
+If the pain is starting to get less intense, or you are not able to stay in bed, you might try to perform simple exercise which will help to bring nutrients to intervertebral disc and help to speed up its regeneration.
+Just simply sit on the chair, clench your fists and place them next to your hips.
+By transferring your body weight into the arm, slowly lift your bottom from the chair.
 This will decompress the spine and generate gentle traction.
-You can do this exercise for couple minutes, repeat as often as possible.
+You can do this exercise for a couple of minutes, repeat as often as possible.
 Be cautious not to move to fast, keep both feet on the ground all the time.

 When to see a GP?

 Very intense pain in its self is a big problem and it is great if we are able to quiet it down with all the above advice.
 Unfortunately, there are some circumstances and concerning symptoms in which you have to contact your GP.
 Below are the red flags we have to look out for:

 - Numbness in the crotch area, difficulties with urination and/or emptying the bowl